 Ahhh, slime.
 The internet is full of recipes for all manner of the stuff — unicorn slime, fluffy slime, glitter slime, chocolate slime, just to name a few — and kids never seem to get tired of making it and playing with it.
-It’s also a beloved activity here at the clinic, where our therapists use it to target all sorts of speech, language, and occupational therapy goals.
-Here are their favorite ways to use slime in therapy, and a free download so that you can try it at home!
+Making slime also a beloved activity here at the clinic, where our therapists use it to target all sorts of speech, language, and occupational therapy goals.
+Here are their favorite activities for using slime in speech therapy and occupational therapy, and a free download so that you can try it at home!

 Occupational Therapy Activities with Slime:

 - Tactile processing: Slime is a great way to explore a new texture and learn to tolerate messy play.

 - Fine motor skills: Knead, squish and mold the slime to work on hand strengthening, endurance and bilateral coordination.
 Hide and find small treasures in slime -like beads or sequins- to work on pincer grasp.
 Practice scissor skills by rolling the slime like a snake and cutting it.

 - Self-regulation: Use slime as a sensory break!